Table of Contents

 Why Factor-of-Safety is Required?

-Safety Factor is used in product design due to following reasons.
+Safety Factor is very important factor used in product design due to following reasons.

 - To consider uncertainty in applied forces, design specifications and material properties.